DU 402: The Art of Pattern Making

 The ceiling is somewhere else entirely.

 Getting a pattern to a place where it fits the way a great pair of jeans should fit — where the rise sits exactly right, the thigh has room without being baggy, the seat follows the body without pulling, the leg hangs straight from hip to hem — that takes something the algorithm can't give you.
 It takes time.
 It takes the willingness to cut a pair, wear it for a few weeks, and pay attention to what you feel.
 It takes the humility to throw out a pattern you worked hard on because it isn't good enough.
-It takes the discipline to make the same adjustment three different ways until you find the one that works.

 I have been making patterns since 2013.
 I am still refining them.